zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.GZipPayload**

-    When set to false, this parameter stops the API Gateway from deflating gzip responses from services.
+    When set to `false`, this parameter stops the API Gateway from deflating gzip responses from services.

 ## Zuul configuration

-As a provider for routing and filtering, the API Gateway contains a Zuul configuration as shown in the example below:
+As a provider for routing and filtering, the API Gateway contains a Zuul configuration as shown in the following example:

 ```yaml
 zuul: